 Bean Common Mosaic Virus is predominantly seed-borne.
 But it can also spread through aphids.

 The most effective way to prevent infection is to plant a resistant cultivar.

 In case of infection, remove all infected plants, including the roots, and destroy them.

 - Stunted plants

 Want to Learn More About Planting Green Beans in Containers?

 You can grow nutritious and delicious green beans with very little cost or trouble.
 Here are a few websites to inspire you:

+Ventor Permaculture has a great blog post about Runner Beans in Containers.
 The University of Arizona College of Agriculture has lots of great container gardening info in their post, Vegetable Garden: Container Garden.